brianhigh/envh543/R_and_textbook_resources_ENVH-543.md

 - Includes extensive examples using data sets from regulatory guidance documents.

 [EnvStats](http://offcampus.lib.washington.edu/login?url=http://link.springer.com/book/10.1007/978-1-4614-8456-1), An R Package for Environmental Statistics, Steven P. Millard, 2013 New York: Springer.

+### Mastering Scientific Computing with R

+What You Will Learn:

+- Master data management in R
+- Perform hypothesis tests using both parametric and nonparametric methods
+- Understand how to perform statistical modeling using linear methods
+- Model nonlinear relationships in data with kernel density methods
+- Use matrix operations to improve coding productivity
+- Utilize the observed data to model unobserved variables
+- Deal with missing data using multiple imputations
+- Simplify high-dimensional data using principal components, singular value decomposition, and factor analysis
+- Monte Carlo simulation in one and two dimensions with the mc2d package

+[Mastering Scientific Computing with R](http://shop.oreilly.com/product/9781783555253.do), Gerrard P., Johnson R. M. 2015 Packt Publishing.

 ### Microbiological Risk Assessment in Food Processing